 In this article, we will explain what the AR trend means for your business and why it might be the best time to develop an AR app for iPhone X.

 Before Apple had entered the market, Google was a long-time leader in AR development.
 The company introduced its first AR platform, Tango, back in 2014.
-Unfortunately the technology never gained a solid traction in the market, and was recently replaced by a new platform, ARCore.
+Unfortunately the technology never gained a solid traction in the market, and in 2018 was replaced by a new platform, ARCore.

 While it is too early to talk about the adoption of this new tool, one thing is clear: The main problem with AR development, which Google has yet to solve is the lack of control over the hardware.
 Just like Tango was supported by only two smartphone models, ARCore still has a pretty limited lineup of compatible devices.
 With hundreds of phone manufacturers and thousands of device models, it is practically impossible to pair a technology as complex as augmented reality with every variation in hardware.